Published in 2019; updated in 2025

 In 1919, a marine way was installed at Fishermen’s Terminal.
 A marine way is like a train track that runs from below the waterline onto land.
 A boat can be floated into a cradle on the rail tracks and pulled onshore with a winch for hull repairs and maintenance.

-Fast forward to 2019 and commercial fishing is a thriving, technology-driven, modern business that literally feeds the regional economy.
+Fast forward more than 100 years later and commercial fishing is a thriving, technology-driven, modern business that literally feeds the regional economy.
 And as a historic building and still the epicenter of the region’s fishing industry, it’s time for several facility updates that will improve long-term financial stability by developing new light industrial space and creating new jobs.

 4. Commercial fishing is big business